Allied Warships

 1630 hours - In position 37°51'N, 15°46'E sighted a Cosenz-class torpedo boat to the Eastward apparently sweeping.
 Closed to investigate but the destroyer turned away to the Eastward and proceeded down the coast.

 1638 hours - Unfortunately attention had been concentrated on this torpedo boat and it was only now that and Italian Balilla-class submarine was sighted making Westward along the coast at a range of 2500 yards.
 The best opportunity for attack was already gone but non the less four torpedoes were fired from about 3000 yards.
-No hits were obtained and all torpedoes exploded on the shore. (see map)
+No hits were obtained and all torpedoes exploded on the shore.
+(10)

 30 Aug 1941

 HMS Unbeaten (Lt.Cdr.
 E.A.
-Woodward, RN) torpedoed and sank the Italian sailing vessel V 51 / Alfa (373 GRT) about 25 nautical miles south of Capo dell'Armi, Italy in position 37°36'N, 15°32'E.
+Woodward, RN) torpedoed and sank the Italian sailing vessel V 51 / Alfa (373 GRT) about 25 nautical miles south of Capo dell'Armi, Italy in position 37°36'N, 15°32'E. Of a crew of 15, three were missing, the twelve survivors (including five wounded) were picked up by the hospital ship Epomeo and landed in Augusta.

 (All times are zone -2)